JRowleyLab/UNMC_ATACseq_Tutorial/README.md

 ### Running Tutorial Files

 All our tutorial workflows are are Jupyter format.
 To run them you need only to navigate to the workflow you want to run in the 'rnaseq-myco-notebook' folder, and double click.
 This will open the Jupyter file in Jupyter notebook.
-From here you can run each 'cell' of the code, one by one, by simplying pushing the 'Play' button on the above menu.
+From here you can run each section, or 'cell', of the code, one by one, by pushing the 'Play' button on the above menu.

+Some 'cells' of code take longer for the computer to process than others.
+You will know a cell is running when a cell has an asterisk next to it \[\*\].
+When the cell finishes running, that asterisk will be replaced with a number which represents the order that cell was run in.

+There are many more ways to use jupyter, including selecting multiple cells before hitting the play button in order to queue multiple cells at once.

 ![RNA-Seq workflow](images/runnotebook.png)